abridged/collabland-dev/docs/upstream-integrations/collab-actions/getting-started.md

 ![Installing hello-action ](../../upstream-integrations/imgs/install.png)

 You will get a message with a description of the Action that you are about to install.
-Click the “Install the action” button.
-You will get a confirmation that the “action is installed”.
+Click the "Install the action" button.
+You will get a confirmation that the "action is installed".

 ![Installed hello-action mini app](../../upstream-integrations/imgs/installed-action.png)